Skip to main content

 • atmosphere

-Users appreciate the ability to modify the atmosphere in the game, specifically noting a successful mod that changes the atmosphere of Rana Vi-a from methane to oxygen, enhancing the gameplay experience.
+Users appreciate the ability to modify the atmosphere in the game, as demonstrated by a user who successfully changed the atmosphere of Rana Vi-a from methane to oxygen, enhancing the gameplay experience on Vortex.

 Buy Starfield: Creation Kit